 Part 6 of "Water Resources in Illinois"

-Magazine introducion: Simplicity was the hallmark of Illinois' earliest water policy.
+Illinois Issues introduction: Simplicity was the hallmark of Illinois's earliest water policy.
 But as the state's population has grown and the opportunities for exploitation have increased, water policy has become enormously complicated.
-Today there are 14 state agencies dealing with various aspects of water in Illinois: floods, drinking water, soil erosion, mine pollution, navigation, recreation, research and pollution.
+Today there are 14 state agencies dealing with various aspects of water in Illinois: floods, drinking water, soil erosion, mine pollution, navigation, recreation, research, and pollution.
 Like too many cooks in the kitchen, these agencies have sometimes duplicated each other's functions or operated at cross purposes.
 In an attempt to rectify these shortcomings, a State Water Plan Task Force, comprised of representatives of the 14 state water agencies was established in 1980.
 Its goal was to delineate the problems facing Illinois' water resources and to formulate a "total water management system" that would eliminate or mitigate these problems.

 How successful has the task force been since its inception?
 Can the citizens of Illinois rely on the future quantity and quality of their water supplies?
 These questions and related issues are explored in this, the final article in our series on water resources in Illinois.

 Water policy in Illinois used to be a simple matter of first come, first served.
 The use, and abuse, of water was a purely local concern.
 As populations grew with the capacity to exploit the resource, the effects of the local water decisions spread downstream.
 Municipal governments became involved first, usually at the point at which unrestricted dumping of sewage into the local creek made it undrinkable.

 Gradually the state involved itself, first as a mediator of conflicting public and private interests.
 Later the state became an interested party in its own right as it sought to provide services which were beyond the jurisdiction or the means of its local governments.
 The state remained the preeminent decision-maker on water policy into the 1970s.